bendsp/emoji-analysis/README.md

-# Emoji Info
+# Emoji Analysis

-**Emoji Info** is a tool that extracts and analyzes emoji images to compute their **average color** and **visibility area**.
+**Emoji Analysis** is a tool that extracts and analyzes emoji images to compute their **average color** and **visibility area**.
 It processes emojis, determines their dominant color based on non-transparent pixels, and calculates how much of the image is actually visible.

 > [!TIP]
 > If you only want the resulting data, it's free to use and contained in `emoji_list.json`